RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 not yet as mature and battle-tested as LaTeX's engine, so more demanding use cases may require manual tweaking or call for better tools.

-The quadratic equation, as seen on~@eq:quadratic.
+Example: the quadratic equation shown in~@eq:quadratic.

 $
 	x = (-b plus.minus sqrt(b^2 - 4 a c)) / (2 a)